-The Silver Star was established by President Woodrow Wilson as a "Citation Star" during World War I, and was solely a U.S. Army award, though it was presented by the War Department (U.S. Army) to members of the Navy and to U.S. Marines.
-(More on that can be found in the introductory pages to WWI awards.)
-Originally it provided for a 3/16" silver star to be worn on on the ribbon of the service medal for the campaign for service in which the citations were given.
-Based loosely upon the earlier Certificate of Merit, the Citation Star was available retroactively to those who distinguished themselves by gallantry as far back as the Spanish-American War.
-(Subsequently it has been awarded for gallantry to Civil War heroes who were similarly cited for gallantry in action.)
-Prior to 1932 the General Orders announcing awards of the "Citation Star" typically began:
+The Silver Star Medal was established by President Woodrow Wilson as the "Citation Star" during World War I, and was awarded solely by the U.S. Army, though it was presented by the War Department to members of the U.S. Navy and Marines.
+Originally, it provided for a 3/16" silver star to be worn on the ribbon of the service medal for the campaign in which the citation was given.
+Based loosely upon the earlier Certificate of Merit, the Citation Star was retroactively available to those who distinguished themselves while engaged in military operations as far back as the Spanish-American War.
+(Subsequently, it has been awarded for gallantry to Civil War heroes who were similarly cited for gallantry in action.)
+Prior to 1932, the General Orders announcing awards of the "Citation Star" typically began:

 "By direction of the President, under the provisions of the act of Congress approved July 19, 1918 (Bul.
 No. 43, W.D., 1918), the following-named officers and enlisted men are cited for gallantry in action and a silver star may be placed upon the ribbon of the Victory Medals awarded to such officers and enlisted men."
 (A narrative of the act or acts followed for each man thus cited.)